minio/minio/docs/distributed/README.md

 **Note:** Arguments such as `{1...n}` have three dots.
 Using only two dots (e.g. `{1..4}`) will be interpreted by the shell and won't be passed to Minio Server.
 This affects the erasure coding order, possibly impacting performance and high availability.
 Always use `{1...n}` (three dots) to use Minio Server erasure code on data optimally.

 ### <a name="test-the-configuration"></a>3.
 Test the Configuration
-To test this configuration, access the Minio server via a browser or invoke it as described in the [Minio Client Quickstart Guide](https://docs.minio.io/docs/minio-client-quickstart-guide).
+Test the configuration using `mc` as described in the [Minio Client Quickstart Guide](https://docs.minio.io/docs/minio-client-quickstart-guide).

 ## Explore Further
 - [Minio Large Bucket Support Guide](https://docs.minio.io/docs/minio-large-bucket-support-quickstart-guide)